 If you’re trying to lower your monthly bills for 2018, start by looking at what you pay for TV service.

-There are a number of live TV streaming options for under $40 per month.
+There are a number of live TV streaming options for about $40 per month.
 They could be a great alternative if your traditional cable or satellite provider won’t work with you on the price.

 Money expert Clark Howard has tried several streaming services and likes what he sees with YouTube TV.